osmond/improved-system/README.md

 The reading focus heatmap interprets these snapshots into hourly intensity levels.
 Cells label high, medium and low focus as “Deep Dive,” “Skim,” and “Page Turn Panic” respectively.
+You can view this heatmap via the **Reading** tab on the dashboard.

 ## Charts & maps
 All charts should be wrapped in Shadcn’s `<ChartContainer>` so they inherit CSS variables for colours and spacing.
 Include a <ChartHeader> for titles so typography stays consistent.